hphelion/documentation/commercial/GA1/ceph/commercial-ceph-hp-helion-openstack-ceph-configuration.md

 For more details about the Ceph storage cluster with Glance integration, refer to [http://ceph.com/docs/master/rbd/rbd-openstack/?highlight=openstack%20glance ](http://ceph.com/docs/master/rbd/rbd-openstack/?highlight=openstack%20glance )

-1. Untar `ceph_client_setup.tar` in root home on each of the Helion overcloud controller and compute nodes where Ceph client must be installed.
+1. Untar `ceph_client_setup.tar` in root home on each of the Helion overcloud controller and compute nodes where the Ceph client must be installed.

 		/home

 	A directory named `ceph_client_setup` is created.
-There are six or seven other sub directories under `ceph_client_setup` directory. (name of all the directories are required?)
+There are several sub directories created under the `ceph_client_setup` directory.

-2. Copy `ceph.conf` file and keyring from admin node to install directories (***name of the directory?***)
+2. Copy `ceph.conf` file and the keyring from the admin node to install directories (***name of the directory?***)

-		command is required?
+		[[command is required?

 3. Copy Ceph cluster config files  from the ceph admin node in the ceph_cluster_config_files directory.

-		command required?
+		[[command required?

-4. In the setup_scripts directory there is a script (`fixuuid.sh`) which modifies the Helion configuration file patches with the new UUID from the cephx authentication process.
-Execute the
+4. The script `fixuuid.sh` in the `setup_scripts` directory modifies the Helion configuration file patches with the new UUID from the cephx authentication process.
+To execute
-`fixuuid.sh` as follows:
+`fixuuid.sh`, enter:

 		fixuuid.sh THE-NEW-UUID-TO-BE-USED

 	The new Cephx UUID is passed as an argument to the `fixuuid.sh` script.
-This will patch the new UUID into the patch files that will be used to modify the helion config files (**exact name of the configuration files**).
+This will patch the new UUID into the patch files that will be used to modify the Helion config files.

-5. Execute `ceph_client_install.sh` on the controller nodes or compute nodes.
+5. Run `ceph_client_install.sh` on the controller nodes or compute nodes.

-	**Note**: The installer script is present at `/home/ceph_client_setup/setup_scripts/ceph_client_install.sh`
+	**Note**: The installer script is located at `/home/ceph_client_setup/setup_scripts/ceph_client_install.sh`

-The installation script verifies the following:
+The installation script:

-1. It checks whether the file is untarred in the correct location ( /home/ceph_client_setup) and exits if the script is not available.
+1. Checks if the file is untarred in the correct location (`/home/ceph_client_setup`) and exits if the script is not available.
-2. It checks whether ceph cluster ceph.conf and the keyring files are copied in the correct location (/home/ceph_client_setup/ceph_cluster_config_files/) and exit if they are not present.
-If they are present in the correct location, the `/etc/ceph` directory is created and the `ceph.conf` and the keyring files are copied in `/etc/ceph` directory.
+2. Verifies that the ceph cluster `ceph.conf` and the keyring files are copied in the correct location (`/home/ceph_client_setup/ceph_cluster_config_files`/) and exits if they are not present.
+If they are present in the correct location, the `/etc/ceph` directory is created and the `ceph.conf` and the keyring files are copied into the `/etc/ceph` directory.
 3. The script will search the following files in `/home/ceph_client_setup/ceph_cluster_config_files/`

 	a. ceph.conf - main ceph configuration file